MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-alerts.md

 ---
 ms.assetid:
-title:  How create a dashboard with the Alert widget in the Web console
+title:  How to create a dashboard with the Alert widget in the Web console
 description: This article describes how to create a new HTML5 dashboards in System Center Operations Manager with the Alert widget.
 author: mgoedtel
 ms.author: magoedte
 manager: carmonm
-ms.date: 07/18/2018
+ms.date: 07/19/2018
 ms.custom: na
 ms.prod: system-center-2016
 monikerRange: '>sc-om-2016'